A look at exemptions and allowances under the Texas Estates Code

 This article was originally published in the Texas Bar Journal.

-The purpose of this article is to detail protections available under the Texas Estates Code for members of the decedent’s family through exemptions and allowances.
+The purpose of this article is to detail protections available for the surviving spouse in Texas probate through exemptions and allowances.
 The surviving spouse, minor children, adult children living at home at the time of death of a parent, and incapacitated adult children all have, to varying degrees, a potentially valuable set of protections that can impact both the administration process and the distribution of the estate.
 These protections can be especially significant for a less moneyed surviving spouse.

 Creditor Exemptions